immutant/immutant.org/news/2013-08-20-openshift-clustering.md

 ## Push Me, Pull You

 Typically, you will add the remote git repository for your real application to the local OpenShift repository you just created.
+We're going to use <https://github.com/immutant/cluster-demo> as our "real" application.

-Deployment of your app to OpenShift amounts to pulling from your real app and pushing to OpenShift.
-We're going to use
+    git remote add upstream -m master git@github.com:immutant/cluster-demo.git

-<https://github.com/immutant/cluster-demo> as our "real" application.
+Deployment of your app to OpenShift amounts to pulling from your real repository and pushing to OpenShift's.

-    git remote add upstream -m master git@github.com:immutant/cluster-demo.git git pull -s recursive -X theirs upstream master git push
+    git pull -s recursive -X theirs upstream master git push